iTeaWorld

 Ultimately, I tested the final prototype with users to validate design decisions and confirm the improved experience.

-Participants reported a smoother, more pleasant experience.
-The navigation felt intuitive, the content was easier to digest, and the brand came across as more trustworthy and professional.
-Users also found it easier to identify and compare teas aligned with their preferences.
+After multiple rounds of usability testing, participants described a smoother, more enjoyable shopping experience.
+The navigation felt intuitive, the content was easier to digest, and the brand appeared more trustworthy and professional.
+Users also found it easier to discover and compare teas that matched their individual preferences.